 Specialized Teaching Disciplines (ESP)

 The TEFL Course Curriculum assessment covers four teaching sections of specialized teaching disciplines that have become popular and in demand for teachers.
-During the last decade, training and proficiency as grown from simply English language instruction to all basic educational skills required to be taught in English, as Thailand starts competing with other economic members of ASEAN.
+During the last decade, training and proficiency as grown from simply English language instruction to all basic educational skills required to be taught in English, as Thailand has started competing with other economic members of ASEAN.

 - The Teaching of Business English.
-Teaching business English differs from elementary/secondary level teaching, as it is generally very speciﬁc content, designed to suit a functional business objective.
+Teaching business English differs from elementary/secondary level teaching, as it is generally very speciﬁc content designed to suit a functional business objective.
 With the introduction of the ASEAN network, more companies are looking globally for business opportunities, so the need for company employees to have a strong command of the English language is a growing market.

 - The teaching of Math and Science.
 Teaching Math and Science as an ESL teacher has become increasingly popular in many schools across Asia and Arabian Gulf states.
 The teaching of Math and Science is a bit different from teaching English with its unique skill set.
-During this chapter, we explore those different skills to deliver these lessons.
+During this chapter, we explore the different skills to deliver these lessons.